vjsrinivas/vjsrinivas.github.io/src/routes/blog/posts/siammask_onnx_export.md

 created: '2023-09-11T10:20:28.107Z'
 tags: machine learning
 ---
 During my masters thesis, I worked on different multiple object tracking (MOT) methods.
-There is another type of tracking method, single object tracking (SOT), that I always interested in but never got the chance to try.
+There is another type of tracking method, single object tracking (SOT), that I always was interested in but never got the chance to try.
 One such SOT method is called SiamMask, and this blog post will go over how I exported this network to ONNX.

 <!-- more -->